 Composition Scheme will be granted to a taxable person only if he registers all the registered taxable persons having the same PAN under the scheme.
 Here the motive is to bring all the business segments having same PAN under the scheme.

-A registered tax payer, whose aggregate turnover does not exceed rs fifty lakh in the preceding financial year pay tax at a rate in lieu of central tax rate of not more than 1% for manufacturer, 2.5% for restaurant sector and 0.5% for other suppliers of turnover.
+A registered tax payer, whose aggregate turnover does not exceed rs seventy five lakh in the preceding financial year pay tax at a rate in lieu of central tax rate of not more than 1% for manufacturer, 2.5% for restaurant sector and 0.5% for other suppliers of turnover.

 Composition Scheme will be a growth driver for small taxpayers who are carrying out intrastate transaction and does not involve into import-export of goods.
 As per notification dated 01.01.2018, turnover in case of traders has been defined as ‘ Turnover of taxable supplies of goods’.